HIPAA MFA Requirements in 2026: Multi-Factor Authentication Mandate Explained

-The 2026 HIPAA Security Rule Now Requires MFA
+The 2026 HIPAA Security Rule would require (as proposed) MFA

-The 2026 HIPAA Security Rule updates eliminate the distinction between “required” and “addressable” implementation specifications.
-Multi-factor authentication (MFA) is now a mandatory requirement for all covered entities and business associates — no exceptions, no alternative measures.
+The proposed 2026 HIPAA Security Rule updates would eliminate the distinction between “required” and “addressable” implementation specifications.
+Multi-factor authentication (MFA) would, as proposed, become a mandatory requirement for all covered entities and business associates — with only limited, still-proposed exceptions.

 Previously, organizations could document why single-factor authentication was “equivalent” and choose not to implement MFA.
-Under the new rule, every system that accesses, stores, or transmits electronic protected health information (ePHI) must enforce MFA for all users.
+Under the proposed rule, every system that accesses, stores, or transmits electronic protected health information (ePHI) would need to enforce MFA for all users.
 This applies to EHR systems, email platforms, cloud storage, remote desktop access, VPN connections, and administrative consoles.

 What Counts as Multi-Factor Authentication